tasercake/LucidLog/LucidLog.md

 >
 > Following the instructions on [this page](https://www.eevblog.com/forum/microcontrollers/guide-getting-xilinx-ise-to-work-with-windows-8-64-bit/) helped fix that

+4. Open up Xilinx License Manager and acquire a *Free Vivado/ISE WebPack License*, then download and *Load the license file* in the Manage Licenses tab.

 ## Lucid Modules

 > Lucid modules appear to be defined fairly similarly to JSim subcircuits.